-Liz Coates the Coordinator of the Ceramics Exhibition greeted me warmly and encouraged to take photographs.
+Liz Coates the Coordinator of the Ceramics Exhibition greeted me warmly and encouraged me to take photographs.
 Liz and one of the other ladies working at the Ceramics Exhibition are also ex Zimbabwe so we had a lot to chat about besides the ceramics and artwork.

-They had displayed the ceramics and paintings beautifully.
+They displayed the ceramics and paintings beautifully.
 It was a pleasure to wander around and not be rushed.
 I found it hard to pull myself away but other galleries beckoned.